siriusb-org/siriusb-org.github.io/programming.md

 In a one-time series aimed at increasing representation for, and retention of, women in astrophysics, SIRIUS B is partnering with the Kavli Institute for Cosmological Physics at the University of Chicago to distribute *Astronomy as a Field* to Chicago-area students and the public.
 We will hold a kick-off event that focuses on the work and accomplishments of UChicago's female astrophysicists, a talk series featuring prominent senior women in the field, and a symposium that connects the authors of the SIRIUS B pedagogical text with students who are interested in, or are actively pursuing, careers in astrophysics.

-More information, including event sign-up, is available [here](https://siriusb.org/pictureanastronomer).
+More information is available [here](https://pictureanastronomer.github.io){:target="_blank"}.

-This effort is funded by a generous grant from the University of Chicago Women's Board and is supported by the Kavli Institute for Cosmological Physics.
+This effort is funded by a generous grant from the University of Chicago Women's Board and is supported by the Kavli Institute for Cosmological Physics and the University of Chicago Department of Astronomy & Astrophysics.